andreasneuber/cypress-cucumber-example/README.md

 - json files in dir `cypress/cucumber-json` will be updated
 - Then run `node cucumber-html-report.js`
 - Open file `reports/cucumber-htmlreport.html/index.html` in browser

+## Run with Docker
+Build the container: `docker build --no-cache -t cypress-cucumber-docker .`

+Then run it: `docker run --rm --net="host" -it cypress-cucumber-docker:latest npm run test:all`

+--net=host is needed because the application under test is running on http://localhost:8000